Dwight Christmas: Synopsis

-The party planning committee drops the ball on the annual Christmas party, and on the behest of Jim Halpert (John Krasinski), Dwight Schrute (Rainn Wilson) gets everyone to celebrate with a traditional Schrute Pennsylvania Dutch Christmas.
+The party planning committee drops the ball on the annual Christmas party, and on the behest of Jim Halpert, Dwight Schrute gets everyone to celebrate with a traditional Schrute Pennsylvania Dutch Christmas.
 He dresses up as the traditional winter Christmas gift-bringer figure Belsnickel, cooks German food, and plays a game similar to "Naughty or Nice".
-The festivities cause displeasure among all the employees except Jim and Pam Halpert (Jenna Fischer), who are amused by Dwight's antics.
+The festivities cause displeasure among all the employees except Jim and Pam Halpert, who are amused by Dwight's antics.
 Jim, however, announces he is leaving the party early to arrive in Philadelphia for his sports marketing job.
 In response, Dwight repeatedly hits Jim with his switch and leaves the party angrily, after which a "normal" Christmas party is started.
 Although Pam tries to cheer him up, she too is saddened by Jim's absence.
 Jim returns later, having discovered that there is a 5 a.m. bus the next morning, and both Dwight and Pam are delighted by his return.
-During the party, Darryl Philbin (Craig Robinson) fears that Jim has forgotten to include him in the new job in Philadelphia, and gets extremely drunk.
+During the party, Darryl Philbin fears that Jim has forgotten to include him in the new job in Philadelphia, and gets extremely drunk.
 When he goes to confront Jim, Jim—not knowing that Darryl was upset—excitedly tells him that he has arranged an interview for him.
 Darryl, appeased, turns around but passes out and crashes down on the catering table.

-Pete Miller (Jake Lacy) teaches Erin Hannon (Ellie Kemper) about his favorite movie, Die Hard, and attempts to recite all the dialogue from memory while an impressed Erin checks his accuracy using an online transcript.
-Andy Bernard (Ed Helms), who is still away in the Caribbean after sailing his family's boat, emails Erin and says that he is going to stay for a few weeks.
+Pete Miller teaches Erin Hannon about his favorite movie, Die Hard, and attempts to recite all the dialogue from memory while an impressed Erin checks his accuracy using an online transcript.
+Andy Bernard, who is still away in the Caribbean after sailing his family's boat, emails Erin and says that he is going to stay for a few weeks.
 Hurt, Erin decides to watch Die Hard with Pete rather than just hear him quote it.
 While watching the movie, Erin begins to cry as she starts doubting Andy's commitment to her and Pete tries to comfort her by placing his arm around her, which she accepts.
-Toby Flenderson (Paul Lieberstein) tells Nellie Bertram (Catherine Tate) about the Scranton Strangler case he was on.
+Toby Flenderson tells Nellie Bertram about the Scranton Strangler case he was on.
 After boring her for what is implied to be several hours, she hushes him and gently kisses him to make him stop talking.
 Toby passionately kisses her back, and she reciprocates.